Villedieu-les-Poêles

-Villedieu-les-Poêles is a former commune in the Manche department in Normandy in north-western France.
+Villedieu-les-Poêles (before 1962: Villedieu) is a former commune in the Manche department in Normandy in north-western France.
 On 1 January 2016, it was merged into the new commune of Villedieu-les-Poêles-Rouffigny.

 Its inhabitants are called Sourdins from the French sourd meaning deaf.
 Historically, much of the population were involved in the manufacturing of copper pans, which involved repeated hammering, and many became deaf.

 Geography

 Pont-Farcy lies to the east, Saint-Lô to the north, Vire to the South-East and Granville to the west.
 The river Sienne flows through the town.

 Economy

 It is traditionally a centre of metal-work, especially the brass and copper pans and basins from which the poêles in its name derives.
 It is also famous for its artisanal manufacture of large church bells, which was started by immigrants from Lorraine around 1780.

 In addition to metal-work, there is a cheese factory.
 Tourism now plays a large part in the local economy.
 Villedieu also provides services for the surrounding countryside, such as a hospital and a retirement home.